kenryu621/worddangler-backend/README.md

 5. Setup env variables
     - navigate to the project directory you cloned
     - in the root of the project, create a plain text file called `.env`
-    - in the `.env` file you just created, paste the env variables in the the Discord's credential's channel
+    - in the `.env` file you just created, paste the env variables in the the Discord's credentials channel
 5. Build and run:
     - in your command line, run `npm install` to install all of the project dependencies
     - run with `npm run start`